 • Applications will be referred or denied in accordance with CSU eligibility standards currently in practice.

-7th Semester WES or ACEI Evaluations:
+7th Semester WES, ACEI, or ECE Evaluations:

 • Applicants admitted with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and their degree certificate to the evaluation service for an updated evaluation.